Welcome

 NSOPW is an unprecedented public safety resource that provides the public with access to sex offender data nationwide.
 NSOPW is a partnership between the U.S. Department of Justice and state, territorial and tribal governments, working together for the safety of adults and children.

-These individuals are considered absconders and are in a non-compliance status with local jurisdictions.
+The individuals on the most wanted page are considered absconders and are in a non-compliance status with local jurisdictions.
 Do not attempt to apprehend any of these offenders yourself.
+Report any information to DPS or your local law enforcement.